cblavier/phx_component_helpers/README.md

 The point of developping good components is to provide strong defaults in the component so that they can be used as-is.
 But also to let these defaults be overriden right from the templates.

+Here is the definition of a typical Form button, with `Tailwind` & `Alpine`:

 ```elixir
 defmodule Forms.Button do
   use Phoenix.LiveComponent